pmoores/MechaCar_Statistical_Analysis/README.md

 **FIGURE 4: T-Test - PSI of All Manufacturing Lots**
 ![T-Test - PSI of All Manufacturing Lots](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/One_Sample_Test.png)

-T-Test Results for All Manufacturing Lots: The p-value (0.2375) is above the significance level of 0.05.
+**Summary of Results for All Manufacturing Lots:** The p-value (0.2375) is above the significance level of 0.05.
 Therefore, we do not have sufficient evidence to reject the null hypothesis as the sample mean is similar to the population mean.
 Bottom line: The PSI for the sample lot is similar to the PSI for the population.

+**FIGURE 5: T-Test - PSI of Lot 1**
 ![T-Test - PSI of Lot 1](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Lot1_T_Test.png)

-T-Test Results for Lot 1: The p-value (9.35e-12) is below the significance level of 0.05.
+**Summary of Results for Lot 1:** The p-value (9.35e-12) is below the significance level of 0.05.
 Therefore, we have sufficient evidence to reject the null hypothesis as the sample mean is not similar to the population mean.
 Bottom line: The PSI for Lot 1 is not similar to the PSI for the population.